Douglas MacArthur: Chief of Staff

+Bonus Army

 One of MacArthur's most controversial acts came in 1932, when the "Bonus Army" of veterans converged on Washington.
 He sent tents and camp equipment to the demonstrators, along with mobile kitchens, until an outburst in Congress caused the kitchens to be withdrawn.
 MacArthur was concerned that the demonstration had been taken over by communists and pacifists but the General Staff's intelligence division reported that only three of the march's 26 key leaders were communists.
 MacArthur went over contingency plans for civil disorder in the capital.
 Mechanized equipment was brought to Fort Myer, where anti-riot training was conducted.

 On 28 July 1932, in a clash with the District police, two veterans were shot, and later died.
 President Herbert Hoover ordered MacArthur to "surround the affected area and clear it without delay".
 MacArthur brought up troops and tanks and, against the advice of Major Dwight D. Eisenhower, decided to accompany the troops, although he was not in charge of the operation.
 The troops advanced with bayonets and sabers drawn under a shower of bricks and rocks, but no shots were fired.
 In less than four hours, they cleared the Bonus Army's campground using tear gas.
 The gas canisters started a number of fires, causing the only death during the riots.
 While not as violent as other anti-riot operations, it was nevertheless a public relations disaster.
 However, the defeat of the "Bonus Army", while unpopular with the American people at large, did make MacArthur into the hero of the more right-wing elements in the Republican Party who believed that the general had saved America from a communist revolution in 1932.